AlexRogalskiy/bash-cd/README.md

 For `POST /push` events which come only from bash-cd repostiory, the first the server does is to check whether the local branch is behind its remote - if not nothing happens, if yes it invokes `./apply.sh install`

-For `POST /install` events which come from your applictaions that you want to deploy from sources, this step is not executed and `./apply.sh install` is invoked unconditionally - this way any changes to appliction repostiory will still trigger deployment.
+For `POST /install` events which come from your applictaions that you want to deploy from sources, the check for branch updates is skipped and `./apply.sh install` is invoked unconditionally - this way any changes to appliction repostiory will still trigger deployment.
+The build is still incremental so only affected services get installed.

 Once `./apply.sh install` is triggered, it first compiles a list of APPLICABLE_SERVICES which are attached to the current host - for this reasons it is best to identify the hosts by primary ip addresses, i.e. the most stable